avabs/avabs.github.io/AZ-204/Compute_Services.md

         - This only works with Windows Server.
     - Bastions, it is an azure service, which gets deployed and lets you connect over browser to the VM.
 It has its own subnet.
 It would get use where you don't have SSH client or RDP client such as chromebook.

-- **Windows vs Linus Server**
+- **Windows vs Linux Server**
     - Windows server requires a license
     - Requires user name and password
     - Much larger instancee to run Windows at least a B2
     - Linux requires no licenses

 - **Update Management**
-    - Allows to manage and install OS patches and updates for both windows and linux that are deployed in Azure , on-premises, or in other cloud providers.
+    - Allows to manage and install OS patches and updates for both windows and linux that are deployed in Azure, on-premises, or in other cloud providers.

 ## Azure Availability Sets
 - Azure consists of racks upon racks of the server and, each rack could be a **Fault Domain**.